MyStrangeMind

 These constellations will begin something unprecedented: a fully automated cycle of scientific discovery.
 AI systems in orbit will run experiments, test hypotheses, and generate findings at a pace that makes the entire history of human science look like a slow prologue.
 The weapons emerging from this cycle will be beyond human comprehension.
 A general in 2055 may authorize the deployment of a system whose operating principles she cannot explain, designed by an AI whose architecture she cannot understand, manufactured by a process that no human engineer supervised.
 Musk's fear and Kurzweil's wonder converge at this point: the technology works.
 Nobody can explain how.
 And it has access to weapons.

-2055–2065: Swarm Intelligence and the Invisible Battlefield
+2055–2065: Swarm Intelligence and the Invisible Battlefield#

-A drone swarm moving as a single organism over a destroyed cityscapeView in Gallery Swarm intelligence: thousands of drones developing tactics no human programmed.
+A drone swarm moving as a single organism over a destroyed cityscapeView in GalleryA drone swarm moving as a single organism over a destroyed cityscape Swarm intelligence: thousands of drones developing tactics no human programmed.

 The autonomous systems of the 2050s will operate with a form of collective intelligence that has no precedent in military history.
 Swarms of thousands of drones will function as a single organism, developing tactics in real time through machine learning, adapting to enemy countermeasures faster than any human commander could respond.
 These swarms will exhibit emergent behaviors, tactical patterns that no human programmed, arising from the interaction of optimization pressures and environmental feedback.
 Post-Singularity, they won't just adapt to enemy tactics.
 They'll anticipate them, running predictive models of the adversary's AI and pre-positioning for counter-tactics that haven't been invented yet.